ath0rus/Python-Tutorial/Chapter-1-Setup/2-Installing-Python.md

 Than select all the boxes again in Advanced features window. ![advanced features in python nstaller](Chapter-1-Resourses/Advanced-options.jpg)

+**IMPORTANT EDIT: Do not tick the last box as it will install VS 2017. and we don't want that as it is annoying to remove and takes up random space**

 This may seem unnessacary but it will help later.
 Click install and you should be done.

 Next to read: [Installing VSC](3-Installing-VSC.md), News and updates about this tutorial: [The Readme file](../README.md)